Cottage Garden Seeds

 A medium-sized single stem sunflower.
 Growing to 80 cm this bronze, a super happy bloom with bright yellow bronze bicoloured petals with a dark centre.
 A pollenless variety so it doesn’t set lots of seed.
 Handles windy gardens better than taller cousins.
 Heat and drought tolerant.
 An ideal flower for junior gardeners.
 10 seeds.

 Short in stature with a big head and cheerful disposition.
-This Halfling variety grows to about 1.2 m and has a flower head a tad smaller than the Giant Russian.
+This Halfling variety grows to about 1.2 m and has a central flower head a tad smaller than the Giant Russian and some side shoots with smaller flowering heads.
 Strong and sturdy they are a great option for windy positions and much earlier flowering than the taller varieties.
 The seeds and petals are edible.
 Produces a large amount of seed to feed middle earth folk or chooks.
 20 seeds.

 This cheerful yellow, fuzzy faced sunflower is a favourite.
 The double flower is packed with full, long petals and provides a striking sight.
 Loves full sun.
 Keep it happy with water and compost to reach its full fuzziness.
 Can also be used as a cut flower.
 Quick to germinate, fast to grow, hardy and fun to look at make these an ideal plant for kids to grow.
 The seeds and petals are edible.
 12 seeds.